The Members of

-All Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149(6) of the Companies Act 2013 read with SEBI(Listing Obligations and Disclosures Requirements) Regulation 2015.
+All Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149(6) of the Companies Act 2013 and SEBI(Listing Obligations and Disclosures Requirements) Regulation 2015.

 The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy for selection and appointment of Directors Senior Management and theirremuneration.
 The Remuneration Policy is stated in the Corporate Governance Report.

-During the year seven Board Meetings and six Audit Committee Meetings were convened andheld.
+During the year six Board Meetings and four Audit Committee Meetings were convened andheld.
 The details of which are given in the Corporate Governance Report.
 The interveninggap between the Meetings was within the period prescribed under the Companies Act 2013.

 RELATED PARTY TRANSACTIONS: